 When you sign up to its current account, you’ll be granted one for Euros and one for pounds sterling.
 You won’t be charged for overseas purchases or ATM withdrawals (up to £300 a day).

 You can apply for an overdraft or a personal loan using Starling too.

 - Get full access to current and savings account – you can receive your salary, make direct debit payments and bank transfers

-- View up to 12 months of transactions
+- View over a year’s worth of transactions

 - Access a broad network of The Co-operative Bank branches if something goes wrong

 - Add new payees

 As an online-only bank, it’s key that Smile offers its customers easy ways to manage their account via the web and on their smartphones.
 Broadly speaking, it meets this goal with its app, but user experience can be patchy.

 Conveniently, the app allows customers to view over a year’s worth of previous transactions, which can be an enormous help if you need to check your spending on a certain day.
 Unfortunately, the app doesn’t really offer any budgeting features.
 If you’re interested in using a digital banking service, there are other players on the market that offer a greater wealth of app features.